 - You promptly help them with any health issues they experience, e.g., mites

 So, while banana ball pythons do make excellent beginner pets, this provides food for thought.
 Will you be able to care for your pet for thirty years, or maybe even a little longer?
 Not everyone can.

 This central section is about how to care for your ball python.
 Each section relates to their enclosure.
 The size and type of enclosure you pick is important, as are the substrate and temperature.

 Another of the sections also covers how to handle a banana ball python.
 If you follow every bit of the guidance below, your snake will live a long and healthy life.

 Enclosure Type and Sizing Requirements

 Enclosure size is critical, not just for ball pythons, but for any snake.
 If their enclosure is too small, they’ll be bored and cramped.
 If their enclosure is too large, they’ll feel exposed and afraid.

-Your snake should be able to extend at least to 2/3 of their full length.
+Your snake should be able to extend at least 2/3 of its full length.
 If their enclosure is smaller, it will be difficult for them.
 They won’t be able to move around, and will get bored easily.
 They may also develop health conditions as they can’t move much.